Current accounts with the best customer service

 Customers of Lloyds, Barclays, HSBC, who we've already mentioned, and Natwest made the next biggest number of complaints, and all four were also in the bottom half of the Which table.

-Just outside the top (bottom?) five, in seventh place, are Santander.
+Just outside the top five worst, in seventh place, are Santander.
 This shows one of the problems of relying on stats: Santander have seen a massive increase in customer numbers in the past few years, and bigger banks get more complaints.

 With the data we have it's difficult to quantify how many customers are simply contented, rather than bouncing-off-the-walls happy.